FSSCoding/qwen-code/README.md

 - **Workflow Automation**: Reduce repetitive tasks that interrupt creative problem-solving
 - **Error Prevention**: Catch common mistakes before they become bugs or deployment issues

+## 🖥️ **Local Model Recommendations**

+Running Qwen Code locally provides complete privacy and control over your development workflow.
+Based on extensive testing, these model configurations deliver excellent performance:

+### ⚡ **High-Speed Development** - `qwen/qwen3-4b-2507`
+- **Performance**: 120+ tokens/second on dual RTX 3090 setup
+- **Context Window**: 190k tokens with KV quantization + Flash Attention enabled
+- **Best for**: Code completion, simple refactoring, documentation, basic analysis
+- **Experience**: Comparable to Gemini Flash in Gemini CLI - fast, responsive, and highly effective for routine development tasks
+- **Why it works**: The enhanced system prompts and instructions make this lightweight model punch well above its weight class

+### 🧠 **Complex Problem Solving** - `qwen/qwen3-30b-a3b-2507`
+- **Performance**: Slower but significantly more capable reasoning
+- **Context Window**: 131k tokens with KV quantization + Flash Attention enabled
+- **Best for**: Architecture decisions, complex refactoring, debugging challenging issues, system design
+- **When to use**: Multi-step problems requiring deep analysis and planning
+- **Note**: While thinking modes can help, the raw capability often delivers results faster than waiting for step-by-Step reasoning

+### ⚙️ **Configuration Notes**
+- **KV Quantization**: Enables massive context windows but may cause tool repetition loops - disable if you encounter this issue
+- **Without KV Quant**: Context window reduces to ~96k tokens but eliminates repetition issues and reduces VRAM consumption
+- **Flash Attention**: Essential for handling large context windows efficiently

+### 💡 **Usage Strategy**
+Start with the 4B model for immediate feedback and rapid iteration.
+Switch to the 30B model when you encounter problems that require deeper reasoning or when the 4B model's suggestions need more sophistication.
+The speed difference makes this workflow practical - use fast local inference for the majority of tasks, reserving the larger model for complex challenges.

+This local setup eliminates API costs and latency while maintaining professional-grade AI assistance throughout your development workflow.

 ---

 # Qwen Code